 - 1. Call 911 to relay that a bomb threat has been received. - 2.
+Notify the Valley Fourth Memorial Church Office. - 3.
 It is the mutual responsibility of the Headmaster, the Police Department, and the Fire Department to immediately inform each other of such Bomb/Threat calls and to discuss the information recorded on the call so that a determination concerning the seriousness of the call can be made.
-This will determine whether or not the building will be evacuated. - 3.
-If it is determined that evacuation is necessary, follow Fire Drill evacuation plan.
-(See P. 14) - 4.
-Notify the Valley Fourth Memorial Church Office
+This will determine whether or not the building will be evacuated. - 4.
+If it is determined that evacuation is necessary, follow "Code Blue" evacuation plan.